Storm2Flow · Help

 3. Click Save to save your changes, or Cancel to discard.

-If your edits change the process structure (not just layout), the AI may suggest an updated description to keep text and diagram in sync.
+If your edits change the process structure (not just layout), the AI suggests an updated description to keep text and diagram in sync.
+The suggestion opens in the same review modal as a braindump or voice capture (see Description review): you see the change summary and diff, can edit the suggestion before accepting, and accepting saves a new description version.

 Editing Mermaid diagrams - flowchart, swimlane, mind map